Effect of intravalley and intervalley electron-hole exchange on the nonlinear optical response of monolayer MoSe$_2$: Theoretical formalism

 \section{Theoretical formalism}

 In the first subsection, we show by a simple single-channel model that two particles in two dimensions with \textit{linear} kinetic energy dispersion and interacting through an attractive force do not necessarily have a bound state.
 A threshold may exist which the strength of the attraction needs to exceed in order for bound state(s) to be supported.
 This is in contrast to the common case of quadratic dispersion where an attractive interaction, no matter how weak, always supports bound state(s) in 2D.
 In formulating the problem, we use the Lippmann-Schwinger equation for the two-body scattering T-matrix and assume a separable interaction.
 In the second subsection, we generalize the T-matrix formalism to a model with multiple particle species and spin states, which is applied to the system of excitons and trions in monolayer Transition metal dichalcogenides (TMD).
 Our model configuration is appropriate for ${\rm MoSe}_2$.
-Electron-hole (e-h) exchanges, both intravalley and intervalley, are included in the single-particle part of the Hamiltonian.
-In the last subsection, the third order ($\chi^{(3)}$) differential transmission of light through a TMD layer in a pump-probe setting is related to the T-matrix developed in the second subsection.
+Electron-hole (e-h) long-range exchanges, both intravalley and intervalley, are included in the single-particle part of the Hamiltonian. \revisionA{ The effect of the short-range e-h exchange is included in the exciton energy at zero momentum \cite{qiu-etal.15}, and dark (spin forbidden) intervalley excitons are omitted in the model. } In the last subsection, the third order ($\chi^{(3)}$) differential transmission of light through a TMD layer in a pump-probe setting is related to the T-matrix developed in the second subsection.
 Numerical results showing how the bound state energies, the differential transmission etc. are affected by using dispersions with linear leading-order terms in the e-h exchanges are investigated in Sec.\ref{sec:results}.